bartvanraaij/blog/src/posts/converting-utf8-strings-to-ascii-using-icu-transliterator.md

 ## Conclusion
 What can we conclude from this?
 I think the ICU Transliterator proves to be a valuable tool not only to convert text from one script to another but also to convert strings between character sets.
 Its output is more reliable than that of `iconv` and even far more extensive conversions are possible.

-Do you have any questions, comments or tips following this article?
-Feel free to reach out to me [on Twitter](https://twitter.com/bartvanraaij)!

-Thank you for reading my first-ever technical blog post. 😇

 ## Further reading and interesting links

 - ["Proper Name Transliteration with ICU Transforms"](https://research.google/pubs/pub36450/) — A research study by Sascha Brawer Martin Jansche Hiroshi Takenaka Yui Terashima (Google), presented at the 34th Internationalization & Unicode Conference in 2010;